 It is possible to use global equity markets to try to determine the next moves in the Forex market.
 Some people even look at equity markets as a foreshadowing of what might play out in the Forex market.

 The stock or equity market is what is most likely covered in the media in your area.

 To purchase stocks in a particular country, you first need to hold the currency of that country in your hands.
 Therefore, when people start to hear a lot of chatter about the stocks of a particular country, they may get very excited about investing in that country.
 If that is the case, then they might need to purchase some of the currency in that country.
 That could drive the price even higher.
 The exact opposite happens when the stock market of a particular country begins to look less appealing.

 It is also important to pay attention to how the stock market in one country is behaving in relation to another.
-If one stock market appears to be outperforming that of another, then it is possible that the money will flow away from the currency for one market and into the country with the better performing market.
+If one stock market appears to be outperforming that of another, then the money may flow away from the currency of one market and into the country with the better-performing market.

 Those who trade in the Forex market should pay attention to the equity markets even if they don’t personally trade stocks.
 You might discover that there are a lot of lessons that you can learn from these markets even if you don’t necessarily actively trade in them yourself.
 You should pay attention because you don’t want to miss out on the opportunity to learn some lessons from the equity market about how the values of different currencies may rise or fall.

 The performance of different stock markets against one another lead to potential opportunities to make money for yourself if you follow those trades closely.
 This is to say that you need to pay attention to what is happening in the markets because you might be able to spot the difference between the performance of different stock markets and see how this corresponds with the way that the currency for that country operates.
 If you notice the pattern is strong enough, then you might want to try to pick up on this and place some trades in the Forex markets based on what you see in the equity markets.